leejunsheng/software_individual/Readme.txt

 4. Students shall be able to submit the thesis/dissertation drafts

-5. students shall be able to submit their proposal presentation slides
+5. Students shall be able to submit their proposal presentation slides

-5. students shall be able to submit the final presentation slides
+6. students shall be able to submit the final presentation slides

 6. students shall be able to submit the FYP poster